MartieLiu/MyUIUCSophomoreYear/README.md

 # MyUIUCSophomoreYear
 A fun text adventure game.
+UIUC is love.